WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/code-in-text.md

 - Write a descriptive list of the placeholder variables used in the command line succeeding the command line.
 For additional information, see [Explaining placeholders]().

 ## Keywords

+Avoid using technical keywords as verbs or nouns.
+If you have to, don't change the word form of the keywords; don't make plurals from keywords, change tense, or convert them to possessive form.
+It's acceptable to use lowercase, plain text *string* in a general discussion of the `STRING` data type.

 ## Coding standards